wgu/pcf-support-utilities/README.md

 ### Prerequisities

-Run in Pivotal Cloud Foundry Operations Manager.
+Run in Pivotal Cloud Foundry Operations Manager only.
 Currently compatible with version 1.7+.

 You need to have your admin credentials for Ops Manager in order to run the aggregator.
 No other credentials/information needed.